 At 57.3 feet in diameter, the colossal tunnel winds for 2 miles under downtown Seattle, carrying two southbound lanes stacked atop two northbound lanes.
 It is one of the world’s safest and longest continuous machine-based tunnels in soft ground.

-As lead designer and engineer-of-record, HNTB managed construction, testing and commissioning for the WSDOT Alaskan Way Viaduct Replacement Program in Seattle.
-HNTB designed the permanent structures and facilities, including the tunnel liner, interior stacked roadway structure, approach cut-and-cover tunnels, approach roadways and operations buildings located at each portal.
+As lead designer and engineer-of-record for the design-build project, HNTB managed construction, testing and commissioning.
+The firm designed the permanent structures and facilities, including the tunnel liner, interior stacked roadway structure, approach cut-and-cover tunnels, approach roadways and operations buildings located at each portal.

 - State-of-the-art ventilation, fire detection and suppression systems

 - An emergency egress system with its own ventilation system

 - An intelligent transportation system with variable message signs

 The completed tunnel has set a new standard for innovative, creative and safe tunneling solutions under densely populated cities.
 And while the project has transformed the tunneling industry, it is also helping shape downtown Seattle as it continues to provide a convenient mobility solution and frees up precious downtown waterfront property to transform into a more residential, commercial and tourist-friendly environment.

 Location: Seattle, WA